You Deserve a Spring Break! Last Updated: September 2021

 There are so many and different places to spend the night in the state including the B&B at Bartlett Farm, located in the very quiet, rural town of Guilford.
 This bed and breakfast offer a relaxing country atmosphere and comfortable accommodations.
 Enjoy a walk on a winding country road, take a hike on one of the many trails in the area or just sit on the porch and watch the day go by.

 As the weather warms up, now is the perfect time to explore one of Connecticut’s charming walkable towns, such as gorgeous downtown Greenwich.
 Stroll down Greenwich Avenue and peruse dozens of unique stores and specialty shops.
 Grab a bite to eat at l'escale that has an atmosphere of evocative scents of southern France.
 Then hit the spa or cozy up for a relaxing evening by the shore at the Hotel Delamar Greenwich Harbor.

-Connecticut has so much history and what a better way to experience our heritage by browsing our many antique shops and centers.
+Connecticut has so much history and what a better way to experience our heritage is by browsing our many antique shops and centers.

-Once you’ve gotten your antique fix, head over to the Westbrook Outlets in Westbrook for the latest spring fashion trends, colors and designs.
+Once you’ve gotten your antique fix, head over to the Westbrook Outlets in Westbrook for the latest spring fashion trends, colors, and designs.
 If you’re looking for even more affordably priced, fabulous shopping indoors, the Tanger Outlets at the Foxwoods Resort Casino!

 Explore the Great Outdoors